Cyprus, Nicosia

 • Winter and spring — the best time for birdwatching and flamingos.

-• Summer — the lake dries up, turning into a white salt field.
+• Summer — the lake dries out, turning into a white salt field.

-• Autumn — transitional period, depends on rainfall.
+• Autumn — a transitional period, depending on rainfall.

-Since 2003, the lake has had Ramsar Wetland status.
-The area is also part of the Natura 2000 network as a Special Protection Area for birds and ecosystems.
+Since 2003, the lake has had the status of a Ramsar site.
+Its territory is also part of the Natura 2000 network as a special protection area for birds and ecosystems.

-Main threats to Akrotiri include declining water levels, pollution, changes in water flow, and urbanization pressure.
-All of these factors affect migratory bird populations.
+The main threats to Akrotiri are declining water levels, pollution, changes in water flows, and urban pressure.
+All of these affect migratory bird populations.

 Practical information